SayleeShelar/Digital-Clock/README.md

 ## License

 This project does not have a specific license.
+All rights reserved.
+If you wish to use this project for any purpose, please contact the author.

+---